jblotus/explosivewebsprogramming/source/_posts/2011-10-09-per-route-response-caching-in-lithium-php.md

   - lithium router
   - page caching
 ---
 Occasionally, you will want to cache entire responses from different areas of your Lithium app.
 [Micheal N already posted a nice tip about response caching][1] by applying a filter to the `Dispatcher::run()` method, but I wanted to be able to set my cache times differently per route.
 Now in keeping with the aspect-oriented style, I want to define my cache times right in my `routes.php` file.
-With a bit of closure magic, combined with Lithium&#8217;s filter system, this was a piece of cake. <!--more--> I figure that the best way to do this is by adding a bit of extra data to the
+With a bit of closure magic, combined with Lithium's filter system, this was a piece of cake. <!--more--> I figure that the best way to do this is by adding a bit of extra data to the

 `Request` object before it hits `Dispatcher::run()` method, but just after a route is matched.